Discover Omnia

 Segment Data by Audience

-Segmenting your analytics by department, role, location, or other attributes gives you deeper insights into how different user groups engage with the platform.
+Segment metrics by department, role, location, device, or seniority to understand which employee groups are driving engagement—and identify areas needing improvement or tailored content.
 This enables tailored communication strategies, personalized content, and more targeted intranet adoption strategies.

-Intranet analytics segmented by department, role, and location for audience-specific insights.
+Intranet analytics segmented by user type, department, and location for tailored engagement insights.

 Build Tailored Dashboards and Reports